spaghettigc/spaghetti/notes.md

 Right now we support 1 team being requested, need to think of how to handle when event has several team requests for with several assignees

-We still need to move the GH pagination issue events timeline logic to work with the webhook to infer event ID
+We still need to move the GH pagination issue events timeline logic to work with the webhook to infer event ID => OK
-- we got assginee = 0 when we make the formatmessage.GetAssignedReviewersAndTeam call, need to figure out why
+- we got assginee = 0 when we make the formatmessage.GetAssignedReviewersAndTeam call, need to figure out why  => OK

+# notes of 16/12/2021

+We will pick the lastest event ID, visit the event page with a headless browser as the event is rendered on the client side and is often missing from the original HTML for long PRs.
+We need to look for a headless browser solution for golang.